timokoenig/covid-validator/README.md

 The QR code on every certificate has a digital signature to protect it against falsification and it is being checked every time the QR code is scanned.
 Those signatures are being created by issuing entities, like hospitals, test centers, and health authorities.
 The public keys are shared through a European gateway with the member countries.
 The countries then provide additional software to allow the download of those keys.
 Read more about the update flow [here](https://github.com/Digitaler-Impfnachweis/certification-apis/blob/master/dsc-update/README.md).

 **CovidValidation** uses a Github Action to fetch the newest DSC list once a day from the following API.
+The reason to do this not in the app itself is to minimize the risk of failed requests and reduce the load on the API.

 - API: [de.dscg.ubirch.com](https://de.dscg.ubirch.com/trustList/DSC/)
 - Data Schema: [github.com/Digitaler-Impfnachweis/certification-apis](https://github.com/Digitaler-Impfnachweis/certification-apis/blob/master/dsc-update/README.md#data-schema)

 The verification takes place in `async function verifyDCC(dcc: DCC): Promise<boolean>` ([link](https://github.com/timokoenig/covid-validator/blob/bbf92a6df5ad56463d8e6fd47190ed4a1f023b3a/utils/dcc.ts#L219)).
 Every time a certificate is scanned, the app checks for the _kid_ in the CBOR Web Token and searches for the matching DSC.
 If no _kid_ is available, then all DSCs will be used to verify the certificate.
 The app uses [cose-js](https://github.com/erdtman/COSE-JS) to verify the signature of the DCC.
 If the check fails, the user will get an error message that the certificate is technically invalid.
+Any manipulation of the payload of the DCC will result in an invalid certificate due to the siganture check.

 **More Information**